MFM Presents… Brief Recess

 She is her.
 She is

 all of.
-Yes, my mother is.
+Yes, Yes.

 She is every woman.

 Yeah, it's all in her.
-Yeah, it's all.
+Yeah.

 And she will never listen to this show.

 What is the department of redundancy department she calls it?
+Depot.

 I'm not going to do the accent because I'll get canceled.

-So, my mom has always loved like a salacious legal case.
+So my mom has always loved like a salacious legal case.
 Sure.

+Living for this.
 Every mom in America.
-Cut to Diddy.

 We're straight to Diddy.